SOM3-1/LocalDiscoverPlatform/README.md

    - Drops the views from the database, removing any virtual tables created with `createViews.py`.

 #### 6. `insertExperiences.py`
-   - Inserts data into the `Dg_Experience` table.
+   - Inserts data into the `Fall24_S003_T8_Experience` table.
 This script adds records for different experiences using data generated from the `mocks.py` file or other sources.

 #### 7. `insertGroups.py`
    - Adds data to the table that manages group-related information, such as group bookings or categories.